Waraaaa/Section2_Group4/README.md

 └── README.md
 ```

-Although, this is how the structure should be before the usage.
+Although, this is how the structure should be before the usage:
 ```
 672-projectphase2-sec2_group04-main/
 ├── html/